A stand-alone thermal management system for high heat-flux electronic components and laser diodes for the National Science Foundation.

-With support from the National Science Foundation, ACT has developed a pumped two-phase cooling system for high heat flux electronic components and laser diodes and is now working on packing the system in a compact, user friendly, stand-alone platform.
-The two-phase system efficiently handles fluxes on ~ 300-500W/cm2, requires little pumping power, maintains device temperatures below operating limits and provides for a high degree of isothermality over the heated surface.
+ACT has developed a Pumped Two-Phase cooling system for high heat flux electronic components and laser diodes, packaged in a compact, user-friendly, stand-alone solution.
+The two-phase system efficiently handles fluxes on ~ 300-500W/cm2, requires little pumping power, maintains device temperatures below operating limits, and provides for a high degree of isothermality over the heated surface.
 Meeting these requirements is important in many applications including lasers whose emission wavelengths are temperature-dependent.

 Unlike single-phase cooling, two-phase systems take advantage of the phase change (latent heat) of the coolant which enables it to handle higher heat fluxes for a given heat load.
 Two-phase cooling systems can however be more complex and prone to flow and thermal instabilities.
 As such, techniques to effectively manage instabilities have been developed and characterized.
 These include the application of engineered microporous coatings on the heated surface(s), which enhance boiling performance by increasing the number of nucleation sites together with a capillary-driven resupply of the coolant to the heated surface, which prevents or postpones dry-out (extends CHF).